npapanik/Adyton/README.md

 * [Vaccine](http://dx.doi.org/10.1109/TNET.2005.863461)
 * Cataclysm

-<a name="note1">1</a>: Note that the original traces are not directly supported by Adyton.
-Further processing is required for each trace in order to be compatible with Adyton.
-More instructions about trace processing can be found in the utils/trace-processing directory.
+<a name="note1">1</a>: Due to copyright restrictions, most contact traces cannot be directly included in Adyton.
+Instead, Adyton provides automated tools for processing and downloading them from the corresponding online sources.
+Further details about these tools can be found in the utils/trace-processing directory.
 For any questions or special requests please contact us.

 <a name="note2">2</a>: Currently all congestion control mechanisms and some scheduling policies are supported only by single-copy routing protocols.
 Their use in multi-copy protocols is still experimental.